dex4er/js-sliding-window-rate-limiter/README.md

 - `operationTimeout` is a time in milliseconds after Redis operation is canceled (for Redis and SafeRedis backends, optional)
 - `safe`: `true` (only for SafeRedis backend)
-- `reuseRedisAfter` is a time (milliseconds) to reconnect to Redis server after connection failure (only for SafeRedis backend, default value: 2000 milliseconds)
+- `reuseRedisAfter` is a time (milliseconds) to reconnect to the Redis server after connection failure (only for SafeRedis backend, default value: 2000 milliseconds)